rstein66/rstein66.github.io/_projects/narrative-game.md

 ### Concept Description

 I chose to use the game generation framework Ren'Py, which I learned about from classmates' demo.
 Its website [explains](https://www.renpy.org/why.html) that "Ren'Py is a free and cross platform engine for digital storytelling."
-Largely because I previously worked as a software developer, I found it an intuitive, flexible, and fast way to create a game.
+Largely because I previously worked as a software developer, I found it an intuitive, flexible, and fast way to create a game prototype.

 ### Prototype